JuliaEnergy/PowerDynamics.jl/docs/src/julia_setup.md

 ╰╴Manifest.toml
 ```
 The existence of a `Project.toml` file marks a folder as a "project".
 You can "activate" such a folder.
-When executing code in a file using the julia VSCode extension, it will automatically activate the environment for you.
+When executing code in a file using the Julia VSCode extension, it will automatically activate the environment for you.

 ## Executing Code in VSCode
 Working with Julia is much like working in a notebook, due to the persistent REPL.
 Because of how Julia works internally, everything you do will take much more time the first time you do it.
-Therefore, it is always preferred to have a **persistent REPL** over relaunching julia.
+Therefore, it is always preferred to have a **persistent REPL** over relaunching Julia.
 That is:
 - opening a REPL,
 - executing a script in REPL,
 - changing script and